10-11 Carlton House Terrace, London, Westminster, SW1Y 5AH

 For more information, please visit www.qualys.com

-• Hear directly from peers during a CISO-led Fireside Chat on how cyber risk quantification is landing at board level
+• Hear directly from peers how cyber risk quantification is landing at board level

-• Benchmark your approach against other senior security leaders facing similar challenges across sectors
+• Benchmark your approach against other CISOs and senior security leaders facing similar challenges across sectors

-• Engage in trusted, closed-door discussion under Chatham House Rule, enabling candid and practical exchange
+• Engage in trusted, closed-door discussion under The Chatham House Rule

-• Build meaningful peer relationships through curated networking, afternoon tea, and an end-of-day reception
+• Build peer relationships during the roundtable discussions, afternoon tea and the reception

 Practicalities